Cerebral Palsy Life Expectancy

 • Difficulty swallowing

-Life expectancies for one of the most severely affected groups of people with cerebral palsy – those who are unable to lift their heads and are fed through a tube – has been estimated to be shorter, especially without quality medical care and close monitoring by trained professionals.
-However, even in cases where prognosis is severe, the outlook can be greatly improved with appropriate interventions.
+The most severely affected groups of people with cerebral palsy are those who are unable to lift their heads and must feed through a tube.
+Sadly, their life expectancy has been estimated to be shorter, especially without quality medical care and close monitoring by trained professionals.

 Mobility

 Research shows that leading a sedentary lifestyle can increase an individual’s risk of developing a number of life-threatening conditions.
-Access to regular physical therapy can help people with cerebral palsy to be more active and have greater overall body function.
-Physical therapy not only improves quality of life, but can also lengthen life expectancy.
-Mobility may also be improved through a surgical procedure called selective dorsal rhizotomy, with assistive technology, with the drug Baclofen, recreational therapy, and other treatments.
+Access to regular therapies, including physical therapy can help children with cerebral palsy be more active and have greater overall body function.
+Physical therapy not only improves quality of life, but may also positively affect life expectancy.

 Feeding safety and nutrition

 Many people with cerebral palsy have oromotor dysfunction, which is difficulty using the lips, tongue, and jaw.
-This increases the risk of aspiration (breathing in a foreign object such as food) and subsequent aspiration pneumonia, which can be fatal.
+This increases the risk of aspiration (i.e. breathing in food) and subsequent aspiration pneumonia, which can be fatal.
 For this reason, children may need to eat soft foods only, or be fed through a tube.
-It is very important to ensure that children who struggle to eat or are tube fed are getting adequate nutrition.
-Doctors should carefully monitor their weight to make sure it stays within a healthy range.

 Treatment of seizures

-• Anti-seizure/anti-convulsant medications
+• Anti-seizure/anticonvulsant medications

 • Brain surgery: This may involve removing a small part or an entire lobe of the brain, depending on how intense the seizures are and what is causing them.

-• Vagus nerve stimulation: A device called a vagus nerve stimulator can be implanted in the chest.
+• Electrical/vagus nerve stimulation: A device called a vagus nerve stimulator can be implanted in the chest.
 It sends signals to the brain, through the vagus nerve in the neck, to help control seizures.

-Living out a lifetime with cerebral palsy may require extensive support and resources.
-These may include therapies, treatments, assistive equipment, in-home caretakers, and more.
 If your baby suffered any birth complications and has been diagnosed with cerebral palsy, please contact us.
 We will fight to obtain the compensation you and your family deserve for lifelong care and treatment of your child.

 Sources